 Diner Meghan shared her experience at CBD Dumpling House in a website testimonial: “Really good!!!
 They had vegan options, the food came out really fast even though the place was PACKED.
 We got a table immediately even though it was super busy and there are 5 of us.
 Would recommend!”

 If you’d prefer to eat from home, check out our article on the best food delivery services in Canberra.
-Or, if you’re looking for another cuisine, check out our article on the best indian restaurants in Canberra.
+Or, if you’re looking for another cuisine, check out our article on the best Indian restaurants, the best Japanese restaurants and the best Thai restaurants in Canberra.

 Your experience with Chinese restaurants in Canberra